 Navigating these new waters is challenging.
 Salespeople, and those who enable them, must adapt to a largely digital environment.
-We can’t entirely replicate physical meetings and conversations online, but by taking a personalized approach towards digital interactions, we can help bridge the gap and build deeper relationships.
+We can’t entirely replicate physical meetings and conversations online.
+However, by taking a personalized approach towards digital interactions, we can help bridge the gap and build deeper relationships.

-Every day, 4.4 million blog posts are published, over 300 billion emails are sent, and the average person sees up to 5,000 different marketing and sales messages.
-Even before the pandemic, digital channels were saturated.
-Now, when many businesses have lost their other means of communication, the digital world is overrun.
+Every day, 4.4 million blog posts are published.
+Over 300 billion emails are sent and the average person sees up to 5,000 different marketing and sales messages.
+Before the pandemic, digital channels were crowded.
+Now, many businesses have lost other means of communication, causing the digital world to be overrun.

 For the salesperson, there’s a huge challenge here.
 Going to an event or a roundtable or an in-person meeting guarantees some sort of two-way conversation.
-Even if it’s not something pre-arranged, there are natural opportunities to engage with someone, whether that’s while walking from one place to another, picking up a coffee, or polite conversation with the person you’re sitting next to.
+There are natural opportunities to engage with someone, whether that’s while walking from one place to another, or polite conversation with the person you’re sitting next to.

 These organic conversations don’t really happen online.
 There are too many messages and not enough time to respond to them.
 If we want to incentivize someone to reply to us, we need to give them a reason to care.